telit/IoT-AppZone-AZX/README.md

 # Using the AZX libs

+ - Create an empty project in the AppZone IDE.
+ - Right click on the project name -> Properties->Resource.
+Copy the Location of the newly created project, as it will be needed later.

-To use any of the libraries, you can just use the `import_libs.script` which contains a function that deals with the copying of the libraries and updating of the _Makefile.in_ file.
+ - To use any of the libraries, just source the `import_libs.script` ( or `import_libs.ps1` for Windows machines without a bash shell) that is contained in the `azx` folder.
+The scripts provide a function which will manage the copy of the libraries and update of the _Makefile.in_ file of the target project. `Makefile.in` is expected to be present in the project root folder.

 If you wish to avoid using a script to manage this process automatically, check out the [Manually including Libraries](#manually-including-libraries) section.

-In order to use `import_libs.script` you need to do the following:
+In order to use `import_libs.script` you need to do the following in your own defined `get_libs.sh` script:

  - set the LIBS variable to be a list of libraries you want to use (like `LIBS="azx_ati azx_timer azx_utils azx_tasks"`)